 The beach as part of Jen’s routine.

-It was a still, calm day at Crantock beach for this spring re-visit.
+It was a still, calm day at Crantock beach.
 The tide was way out and the beach looked magnificent, seen from the sand dunes behind it.

 Crantock beach and the sea beyond.